 Perhaps you’re not a fan of okra.
 In that case you probably haven’t had it fixed like the Okies do.
 Okra is absolutely delicious cut up thin, tossed in some flour, salt, pepper and a little corn meal then fried as crisp as you can get it in a big iron skillet.
 It reminds me of my granny’s little garden and how that okra seemed to reach to the sky.
 No one on the earth could make that okra taste as good.
 My mouth is watering just thinking about a big plate of okra with corn on the cob dripping with butter.

 What foods do you look forward to in the summertime?
-What did your momma cook that was better than you have ever eaten since?
-My momma talks about taking the salt shaker out to the garden and eating sun ripened tomatoes.
+What did your mama cook that was better than you have ever eaten since?
+My mama talks about taking the salt shaker out to the garden and eating sun ripened tomatoes.
 Have you done that?

 Food is a great connector.
 Each family has their own legacy of favorite foods.
 I’m so lucky to have been born into a family that knows how to cook.
 I’m also very fortunate to live in the heart of farm country where almost anything you’d want to eat is as fresh as it gets.